openvinotoolkit/openvino/docs/MO_DG/prepare_model/MO_Python_API.md

 ```sh
 ov_model = convert_model(model, compress_to_fp16=True)
 ```
 - "input" parameter can be set by tuple with name, shape and type.
-Input name of type string is required is such tuple.
+Input name of type string is required in such tuple.
 Shape and type are optional.
 Shape can be a list or tuple of dimensions (int or openvino.runtime.Dimension) or openvino.runtime.PartialShape or openvino.runtime.Shape.
 Type can be of numpy type or openvino.runtime.Type.
 ```sh
 ov_model = convert_model(model, input=("input_name", [3], np.float32))